 Teacher and office assistant positions offer students the opportunity to work with teachers, office personnel and students at MVHS.
-The positions require an application and approval from Mr. Roach.
-Only juniors and seniors may apply to be TAs, and they must have a minimum 3.0 GPA, no significant disciplinary history, a 96% attendance rate, and may not TA during a teacher's prep period.
-Students may only TA for high school teachers.
+The positions require an application and approval from administration.
+Only juniors and seniors may apply to be TAs, and they must have a minimum 3.0 GPA, no significant disciplinary history, no failed classes in high school, a 96% attendance rate, and must be on track to graduate.
+Students may not TA during a teacher's prep period and may only TA for high school teachers.